exced/neural-crypto/README.md

 Neural crypto avoids a Diffie-Hellman exchange key protocol from MITM attack.

+A summary of the article is in "neural-crypto.pdf".

 ## openSSL
 Require openSSL to encyrpt with AES cipher.